EURUSD 2026-2027 forecast: key market trends and future predictions

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

 Short-term outlook: The technical outlook for the near term suggests a mixed but overall bullish bias.
-According to the current technical picture of the EURUSD pair, the most likely scenario is a minor pullback or price consolidation around the 1.1700 level, after which the quotes may form another upward impulse.
-A breakout above the resistance level at 1.1880 would signal the continuation of the uptrend with the prospect of testing the 1.2250 mark.
+According to the current technical picture of the EURUSD pair, the most likely scenario is a minor pullback or price consolidation around the 1.1600 level, after which the quotes may form another upward impulse.
+A breakout above the resistance level at 1.1800 would signal the continuation of the uptrend with the prospect of testing the 1.2000 mark.

-EURUSD technical analysis - Daily chart
+EURUSD technical analysis - Daily chart 2

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

 The bearish scenario on the daily chart will be confirmed if the current rise of the EURUSD pair fails and the pair falls back into its previous range.
-An early warning of this would be a drop below 1.1200, and especially a fall below the support zone at 1.1000–1.1050.
+An early warning of this would be a drop below 1.1200, and especially a fall below the support zone at 1.1080–1.1050.
 In the bearish case, we could see the pair decline to 1.0800 or 1.0550.

 If sellers decisively push the price below 1.0550, this would indicate a revival of the broader downtrend, exposing targets such as 1.0200 and ultimately the parity zone at 1.0000.

-EURUSD technical analysis - Daily chart
+EURUSD technical analysis - Daily chart 3

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Long-term EURUSD technical analysis for 2025
+Long-term EURUSD technical analysis for 2026, 2027

 To prepare a longer-term EURUSD forecast, we will examine the weekly chart of the pair.
-By analyzing the broader timeframe, we can identify major trends and critical levels that might not be as evident on the daily chart.
+By analysing the broader timeframe, we can identify major trends and critical levels that might not be as evident on the daily chart.
 We will apply technical analysis tools, highlight three possible scenarios (bullish, bearish, and sideways), and mark crucial levels on the EURUSD weekly chart.
 This will help assess the pair’s potential movements in the long term (through the end of 2025 and into 2026).

-Potential long-term scenarios for 2025
+Potential long-term scenarios for 2026

-In our bullish scenario, EURUSD continues to rise in the second half of 2025.
-Some resistance may emerge around 1.1880–1.2000, near the upper boundary of the long-term ascending channel.
-If the pair manages to consolidate above this channel resistance (around 1.20), it would strongly confirm the continuation of the uptrend.
+In our bullish scenario, the EURUSD pair continues to rise through the end of 2025 and the first half of 2026.
+Some resistance may appear around 1.1800–1.2000 near the upper boundary of the long-term ascending channel.
+If the pair consolidates above this resistance (around 1.2000), this will strongly confirm the continuation of the uptrend.

-EURUSD technical analysis - long term forecast
+EURUSD technical analysis - long term forecast 1

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-EURUSD technical analysis - long term forecast
+EURUSD technical analysis - long term forecast 2

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Ultimately, the long-term bearish scenario assumes that the current euro rally will run out of steam, followed by a decline that could eventually return EURUSD to multi-year lows (~0.95), especially if macroeconomic factors once again favour the dollar.
+Ultimately, the long-term bearish scenario assumes that the current euro rally will run out of steam, followed by a decline that could eventually return EURUSD to multi-year lows (~0.9500), especially if macroeconomic factors once again favour the dollar.

-EURUSD technical analysis - long term forecast
+EURUSD technical analysis - long term forecast 3

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future